Laurent Dejean , Ph.D.

 Areas of Specialty

-represents the commitment step of programmed cell death.
-The Bcl-2
+release represents the commitment step of programmed cell death.
+The Bcl-2 family

-family of proteins is a key regulator of the mitochondrial response
+of proteins is a key regulator of the mitochondrial response to apoptotic signals.

-of apoptotic mediators.
-The focus of my research is to understand
+the release of apoptotic mediators.
+The focus of my research is to understand the

-the mechanisms that underlie and control this release of
+mechanisms that underlie and control this release of mitochondrial proteins during

 The upregulation of the anti-apoptotic Bcl-2 and/or Bcl-xL leads to a resistance to apoptosis associated with tumor formation.
 Mimicking this status through Bcl-2 or Bcl-xL overexpression induces the inhibition of mitochondrial permeabilization.
 Interestingly however, Bcl-2 or Bcl-xL overexpression leads to an increase of Bax in the mitochondrial outer membrane.
 Thus, Bcl-2 and Bcl-xL seem to antagonize Bax in healthy cells, but these proteins may become “partners in crime” to eliminate tumors by allowing the accumulation of Bax at the mitochondria.
 The objectives of our laboratory are then to investigate the molecular mechanisms through which Bcl-2 and Bcl-xL capture Bax at the mitochondria and how this phenomenon could allow to specifically kill cancer cells.
 We will more particularly study the effects of Bcl-2/xL expression levels on mitochondrial Bax interactome.
 Finally, the influence of Bcl-2/xL binding capacity to Bax on cell bioenergetics will also be investigated as metabolic alterations are a common feature in several types of tumors.